yavuzkaraca/bachelor-thesis/README.md

 You can add these lines to your shell configuration file (e.g., `.bashrc`, `.zshrc`) to automatically set them when you start a new session.

-Make sure to replace `'your-openai-api-key'`, `'your-ollama-username'`, and `'your-ollama-password'` with your actual API keys and credentials.
+Make sure to replace `'your-openai-api-key'`, `'your-organisation-id'`, `'your-ollama-username'`, and `'your-ollama-password'` with your actual API keys and credentials.

 ### Installation